wbpovgeo/povGeoData/README.md

 We focus on spatial indicators and data sources that are useful for welfare analysis, easy to construct or access and are well documented.
 All indicators in the list follow a standard to help users find and compare options.
 Each item has the following attributes:

--`theme`: Broad category of variable
+- `theme`: Broad category of variable
--`name`: Variable name
+- `name`: Variable name
--`source`: Data source
+- `source`: Data source
--`description`: Precise description of the variable -`units`: Units of measurement for the variable -`spatial coverage`: Spatial coverage of source data (what countries?)
+- `description`: Precise description of the variable
+- `units`: Units of measurement for the variable
+- `spatial coverage`: Spatial coverage of source data (what countries?)
--`spatial resolution`: Spatial resolution of the source data (e.g., 5km, 30", 0.5°...)
+- `spatial resolution`: Spatial resolution of the source data (e.g., 5km, 30", 0.5°...)
--`temporal coverage`: Temporal coverage/extent of the source data (what range of years are available?)
+- `temporal coverage`: Temporal coverage/extent of the source data (what range of years are available?)
--`temporal resolution`: Temporal resolution of the source data (e.g., daily, monthly, annual...)
+- `temporal resolution`: Temporal resolution of the source data (e.g., daily, monthly, annual...)
--`reference`: Link to the index reference/paper/doi (e.g., "https://doi.org/10.1080/17538947.2024.2390454")
+- `reference`: Link to the index reference/paper/doi (e.g., "https://doi.org/10.1080/17538947.2024.2390454")
--`examples`: Link to relevant applications using the data (optional)
+- `examples`: Link to relevant applications using the data (optional)

 ### GMD Spatial
 The World Bank's Global Monitoring Database (GMD) now includes harmonized variables describing the location and spatial context of interviewed households.